intheorysecurity/terraform-auth0-db-cognito/README.md

 ### Demo Setup Steps
 1. Register Machine-to-Machine Applications [How-to](https://auth0.com/docs/get-started/auth0-overview/create-applications/machine-to-machine-apps)
 2. Create an AWS IAM User [How-to](https://developer.okta.com/blog/2020/04/24/okta-terraform-automate-identity-and-infrastructure#create-an-aws-iam-user)
+   - **Note**: If you are using temporary AWS credentials (e.g., from AWS STS, assumed roles, or AWS SSO), you will need to provide a session token in addition to your access key and secret key.
+See [AWS Session Token Configuration](#aws-session-token-configuration) below for more details.

 ### Installation and Configuration
 1. Clone the repo